 What are the qualities of an ideal tutor?
 You need to find someone who can assess your strengths and weaknesses to build you a tailored learning plan that will help you to succeed.

 Make sure you find a tutor that suits your needs ¦ source: Visualhunt

 If you feel unsure about finding your own private tutor, why not call on a tutoring company?
 Tutoring businesses have a good level of experience of matching tutors with tutees and will be able to find you a teacher to help you beat that maths problem.

 There are tutors who can provide appropriate maths drills and maths quiz questions for all levels, from primary maths to KS3 maths, maths GCSE and even further maths at A level.

-One on one tutors are also there to help with homework assignments.
+One on one mathematics teachers are also there to help with homework assignments.
 As maths websites such as My Maths and other places such as BBC bitesize maths games become more popular among teachers, children learn that maths is cool and can show their maths homework to their tutor if they get stuck.

 With the help of a mentor, you will no longer face your difficulties alone.

-Your tutor will reassure you throughout your progress, explain the points you are having trouble with and find different methods of teaching difficult concepts to make you the best mathematician you can be!
+The teacher will reassure you throughout your progress, explain the points you are having trouble with and find different methods of teaching difficult concepts to make you the best mathematician you can be!